-Every month I have a deadline, and every month I say I’m going to start writing at the beginning of the month.
-My goal is to get projects checked off early so I can blissfully careen into my deadline feeling like, for once, I was on top of things.
+Every month I have a deadline.
+Likewise, every month I say I'll start writing at the beginning of the month.
+My goal is to get projects checked off early so I can blissfully careen toward my deadline, feeling like, for once, I was on top of things.

-And at the end of every month, well, I get everything done, but it's more of a flurry of writing where I crank out all 20,000+ words I need to have done in a matter of days, not weeks.
+And at the end of every month... well.
+I get everything done, but it's more of a flurry of writing where I crank out 20,000+ words in days, not weeks.

 It's cool, though.

 As someone with Attention deficit hyperactivity disorder (ADHD), procrastination can be an unexpected motivator.
 People with ADHD are prone to procrastination, so we're racing to hit deadlines until the last minute.
 That extra pressure can be motivating.
 Fortunately, as a freelancer, I've only had to ask for an extension once or twice.

 And one of those times was more because I sliced my finger open.
 I spent five hours in the emergency room getting stitches!